osherjacobs/LabWork_Findings/vector_unc_dcomexec.md

 Given assumed breach on a domain controller, can credential material be extracted from LSASS entirely remotely — without the attacking binary ever touching the target filesystem — and what does the defensive stack actually observe?

-The resulting telemetry includes a distinctive EID 4663 process representation (`\Device\Mup\192.168.1.218\share\curnxc1.exe`) that directly fingerprints UNC-hosted execution against LSASS — surfaced here for the first time in this research context.
+The resulting telemetry included a distinctive EID 4663 process representation (`\Device\Mup\192.168.1.218\share\curnxc1.exe`) consistent with UNC-hosted execution against LSASS in this setting.

 ---